jacomyal/sigma.js/plugins/sigma.renderers.edgeLabels/README.md

 See the following [example](../../examples/edge-renderers.html) for full usage.

-To use, include all .js files under this folder.
+To use it, include all .js files under this folder.

 ## Settings